shraddhapiparia/Advance-Gene-Mapping-Course-May2023/Exercises/vat.md

 • maf: Minor allele frequency
-• Add calculated variant level statistics to fields, which can be shown by commands vtools show fields and vtools show table variant
+• Add calculated variant level statistics to fields, which can be shown by commands

+vtools show fields

+vtools show table variant

+# Minor allele frequencies (MAFs)

+In previous steps, we calculated MAFs for each variant site before and after filtering on genotype read depth.
+Below is a summary of the results:

+vtools output variant chr pos maf mafGD10 --header --limit 20

 ## Variant annotation